gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

    .. glossary::

       Pocketing
-         “Pocketing” is a common term in FTC and FRC\ |reg| lingo that refers to cutting out excess material from a CAD designed part.
+         "Pocketing" is a common term in FTC and FRC\ |reg| lingo that refers to cutting out excess material from a CAD designed part.
 Pocketing helps to reduce weight and can increase strength of a part.
 This may seem counterintuitive (how can removing material strengthen a part?) but pocketing can reduce stress buildup, especially at corners.

          Pocketing is often seen on drivetrain sheet metal plates which will be CNC machined.
 In FRC, pocketing is often used to reduce weight of the rectangular aluminum tubes.